gasleakdetector_web_logo

 make

-If you want connect GasLeakDetector to your CMake project as source code you can make follow.
-For example, if your repository has structure:
+If you want to connect GasLeakDetector to your CMake project as source code, you can do the following.
+For example, if your repository has this structure:

 CMakeLists.txt